quantumjim/soft_information_decoding/README.md

 ```

 ### Install Python Dependencies
-After cloning the repository, navigate to the project directory and install the required Python packages using Pipenv:
+After cloning the repository, navigate to the project directory and install the required Python packages using Pipenv: (WARNING THIS MAY TAKE A WHILE BECAUSE C++ PARTS ARE COMPILED)
 ```bash
 pipenv install
 ```